VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 At the start of our journey we were warned that although the CQRS pattern appears to be simple, in practice it requires a significant shift in the way that you think about many aspects of the project.
-Again, this was bourne out by our experiences during our journey.
+Again, this was born out by our experiences during our journey.
 You must be prepared to throw away many assumptions and pre-conceived ideas and you will probably need to implement the CQRS pattern in several bounded contexts before you begin to fully understand the benefits you can